-SEGMENT KEY BUSINESS INITIATIVES OUTCOMES WEALTH i.
+SEGMENT KEY BUSINESS INITIATIVES OUTCOMES VEALTH i.
 Enhanced product innovation and launched new offerings with a holistic wealth management suite for our customers. ii.
 Embarked on digitalisation to improve the overall customer journey by enhancing our wealth advisory tool and by providing market research and analysis for investment opportunities. iii.
 Quadrupled the Investment Specialist team and implemented enhanced digital solutions that support portfolio advisory services to our customers. i.
-Introduced several innovative products in partnership with the Treasury team - Wealth Financing, Fund-Linked Structured Investments and Equity Linked Notes. ii.
+Introduced several innovative products in partnership with the Treasury team - Wealth Financing, Fund- Linked Structured Investments and Equity Linked Notes. ii.
 Sales of unit trust funds increased by 27% in 2019.
-RHB PREMIER BANKING Continued to attract business owners to the Premier banking segment by leveraging our strong SME Ecosystem.
+FIT22 INITIATIVES B PREMIER NKING Continued to attract business owners to the Premier banking segment by leveraging our strong SME Ecosystem.
 Grew overall Premier base by 15% to close at 70,000 Premier banking customers, of which a significant portion was due to our SME partnerships.
-BANCASSURANCE The Group strongly believes that Malaysians must protect and prepare themselves and their loved ones for difficult times.
+OUTCOMES ASSURANCE The Group strongly believes that Malaysians must protect and prepare themselves and their loved ones for difficult times.
 We continue to work closely with our bancassurance partners to offer a broad spectrum of conventional and Islamic insurance products.
 In 2019, we refreshed all our investment-linked product offerings to better suit individual financial needs and also to provide greater protection for our customers.
 Our fee income for non-credit life insurance products grew 24% in 2019.
-DEPOSITS Continued to prioritise convenient, customer centric solutions to help clients save more through various deposit offerings.
+TS Continued to prioritise convenient, customer centric solutions to help clients save more through various deposit offerings.
 We also refreshed our payroll solution, Joy@ Work, aimed at providing exclusive benefits to employees of companies that maintain their salary accounts with RHB.
 The Joy@Work programme has since been extended to individuals who would like to maintain their salary accounts with RHB.
 Deposits grew by 10%, increasing by RM5.2 billion in 2019, outpacing the industry growth of 5.5%.
 A significant amount of deposits was contributed by the payroll business, which grew by 13% in 2019.
-ASSET MANAGEMENT Launched new products with unique and attractive features to be a market leader.
+GEMENT Launched new products with unique and attractive features to be a market leader.
 Grew our distribution channel and gained market share through our agency channel.
 Utilised digitalisation as a key enabler to improve our processes.
 We launched 19 new products in 2019 that helped to grow total AUM in 2019 by 8%.
 Our agency channel grew by over 40% in 2019 and together with the retail channel, contributed significantly to sales and growth in AUM.
 Implemented a new portfolio management system that enables end-to-end processing, including pre-trade compliance checks, auto-routing of orders, trade execution and trade settlement.
 It also has enhanced features that further strengthen the internal controls and procedures in the area of investment operations.

-Grow Affluent and Wealth business, leveraging on SME customer base

-Boost retail deposits to narrow gap with retail assets

-Improve services and sales via Community Banking and network repurposing

-Build ecosystems through enhanced customer centricity to create differentiation

-Execute RHB Way to deliver superior customer service
+Boost retail deposits to narrow gap with retail assets Improve services and sales via Community Banking and network repurposing Build ecosystems through enhanced customer centricity to create differentiation Execute RHB Way to deliver superior customer service

-Increased Affluent customer base from 134,000 to 149,000.

-Overall AUM from this segment grew approximately 12% in 2019.

-Grew deposits by 10% from RM52.5 billion (2018) to RM57.7 billion (2019), outpacing industry growth of
+Grew deposits by L0% from RM52.5 billion (2018) to RM57.7 billion 2019), outpacing ndustry growth of 5.5%.

-Continued to grow the payroll segment by refreshing our payroll proposition as
+Continued to grow he payroll segment by refreshing our bayroll proposition as RHB Joy@Work.

-RHB Joy@Work.

-Through the Agile way of working, we sped up turnaround times and achieved faster roll-outs for product launches and market campaigns.
+Fhrough the Agile way of working, we sped up turnaround times and achieved faster roll-outs for product launches and market campaigns.
 Institutionalised Community Banking culture in our dayto-day business operations in branches through the structured Community Banking programme.

-The community

-banking culture promotes deep knowledge of the include: customers in a local community with the Branch Manager taking on the responsibility of building strong relationships and transforming the customer experience when dealing with RHB Bank.
+The community banking culture promotes deep knowledge of the customers in a local community with the Branch Manager taking on the responsibility of building strong relationships and transforming the customer experience when dealing with RHB Bank.